Alexander-Fransson/DefaultRustAxumBackend/README.md

 In the login function users are queried by email which are then filtered by password.

 // I created string to b64 and vice versa + tests in backend/src/utils/base64.rs
-// I created token struct and implemented string and display in backend/src/crypt/jwt_token.rs
+// I created token struct and implemented string and display in backend/src/crypt/jwt_token/mod.rs
+// I also made new and validate functions and tested them
+// I made and create and remove jwt_cookie functions in /home/megatron/Documents/DefaultRustAxumBackend/backend/src/gate/cookie.rs

 ////////////////////